 about it later.

-There was a tiny, almost inaudible beeping sound.
+There was a tiny, almost inaudible beeping sound from

-Perfect transition.
-Warren said, then cleared his throat,
+Perfect transition. he said, then cleared his throat,

 Warren expectantly looked at the door.
-So did Rei, and after looking back and forth between the two, so did Sechson.
+So did Rei, and after he looked back and forth between the two, so did Sechson.